I'm Kicking Off My Thirties With A Ride On The Wild Side

 Advertisement

 When I finally gather the courage to pick up speed, it isn’t as terrifying as I imagined it would be.
-Yes, there’s adrenaline coursing through me at the knowledge that I’m racing down the highway in an almost-2,000 three-wheeled motorcycle, but there is also a sense of stillness about me.
+Yes, there’s adrenaline coursing through me at the knowledge that I’m racing down the highway in an almost-2,000 three-wheeled autocycle, but there is also a sense of stillness about me.
 I can feel the rumbling of the Slingshot’s powerful engine under me, smell the freshness of the open air, and taste the saltiness of the ocean water’s spray as we drive along the beach.
 I am grounded and present in a way that I’ve never experienced before.

 “It's wind therapy,” Taylor later explains when I try to make sense of the juxtaposition between the adrenaline rush and simultaneous tranquility of speeding down the open road.
 “You really can't afford to worry about anything or anybody else while you’re out there, so naturally, you engage in your own self reflection as you're doing the miles.
 That's where I have my talks with God, where I hone my purpose and the vision of what's next and how I can be of service.
 Through that, I end up finding myself.”